soyounson/TIL-NLP/Papers/J02_AnoGAN.md

 - medical imaging enables the observation of markers correlating with disease status, and treatment response.
 - typically,computational detection in imaging data requires **extensive supervised training using large amounts of annotated data such as labeled lesions**
 #### :leaves: related work
-- anomaly detection is the task of identifying test data not fitting the normal data distribution seen during training.
+- anomaly detection is the task of **identifying test data not fitting the normal data distribution seen during training**.
+- typically either use an explicit representation of the **distribution of normal data in a feature space, and determine outliers based on the local density** at the observations' position in the feature space.

 #### :leaves: distinction of this work
+- define an anomaly score, which is not needed in an inpainting task.
+- the main difference of this paper to aforementioned anomaly detection work is the representative power of the generative model and the coupled mapping schema, which utilizes a trained DCGAN and **enable accurate discrimination between normal anatomy, and local anomalous appearance**. (:warning: how?)

 ### :seedling: Chap.2 Generative Adversarial Representation Learning to Identify Anomalies